CHAPTER 3: FIRST STEPS TO MOVE TO VIETNAM FROM ABROAD

 In terms of benefits, a minimum Health Insurance (with low coverage cap, see next paragraph below) is the only guarantee you can long for.
 Possible extras for FULL TIME employees could be:

-• HOLIDAYS ALLOWANCE: Holidays in Vietnam are customarily unpaid (apart some local holidays sometimes, when you get paid a part of your regular rate), but once a year (after 6 months from starting date usually) a meagre lump sum is offered to the employee, few hundred dollars (in my case 10,000,000 VND = 400 USD before taxes, which makes a bit more than 300 USD net).
+- HOLIDAYS ALLOWANCE: Holidays in Vietnam are customarily unpaid (apart some local holidays sometimes, when you get paid a part of your regular rate), but once a year (after 6 months from starting date usually) a meagre lump sum is offered to the employee, few hundred dollars (in my case 10,000,000 VND = 400 USD before taxes, which makes a bit more than 300 USD net).
+Unused holiday leaves are generally unpaid by schools since you are rarely hired as a legal full time employee (only per hour or service worker).

 What the school does, instead, it will pay for your Visa Invitation Letter when landing to Vietnam, or other fees related to the Work Permit or Visa process.
 If any, reimbursement will occur after the WP and 1 year Visa have been fully approved by the Vietnamese authorities.
 Thereby a long way to go.